 Newspaper Reports (KS2-3)

 The 1929 photograph shows the site which will become the new M&S store, but at that time it was still derelict.
 On the boarded up front a newspaper, the ‘Gazette’ is advertised.
-Write an article for the Gazette about the new store opening, add in interviews with staff (pictured in another of the photographs) and look at the 1930 photograph to see what it will become.
+Write an article for the Gazette about the new store opening, add in interviews with staff and look at the 1930 photograph to see what it will become.
 You could try and find a newspaper article online to see what type of language reporters used at the time.

 School Log Books (KS1-3)

-Read about the history of the Bishop Auckland store in the store history.
+Read about the history of the Bishop Auckland store in the store history (see Downloads in Resources).
 Schools in the past often had log books, much like the M&S stores (this is where we have found out a lot of our information about their history).

 You could start a school log book to record interesting or funny events.
 You could also create your own Newsletter (just as the stores did with St Michael’s News) which collected stories about your school and any other news.